gardenlinux/gardenlinux/tests/README.md

 #### Azure

-Login using the following command on your local machine (i.e. not inside of the integration test container) to authenticate to Azure and set up the API access token:
+Login using the following command on your local machine (i.e. not inside of the platform test container) to authenticate to Azure and set up the API access token:

     az login